estevaofv/IoT12-hardware/README.md

 - Added series diode to output of voltage monitor.
 - Lowered value of C2-C5 from 10nF to 1nF.
 - Added D9 and D10.
+- Changed value of R9 from 100R to 1k
+- Added circuit to shutdown heating in case of overheating tip.

 **PCB version V1.0**